 The city of Pune forms the centre of the ‘Ashtavinayaka’ yatra (journey).
 Ashtavinayaka literally translates into ‘Eight Ganeshas’ from Sanskrit, evoking the pilgrimage to the eight temples in Maharashtra. built to honour Lord Ganesha.
 Most of these temples are built around water bodies.
 This has beautifully blurred the boundaries between man and nature.

-The most convenient way of completing your religious circuit in Pune is to rent a car.
+Rent a car in Pune and conveniently cover your religious circuit without any difficulties.
 Visit the manaches and gather the blessings of Lord Ganesha.